riveSunder/bevodevo/guide.md

 ### Why?

 Evolution is a fascinating example of unpredictable complexity arising from simple rules.
 It also is capable of generating machines that are orders of magnitude more efficient than any human-engineered alternative, with the capacity for intelligence in the human brain demanding only 20 Watts (or perhaps ~150 Watts if we include all supporting functionality) a prime example.
-All this from a set of rules that can essentially be boiled down to a less catchy version of the [classic refrain from stoic philosophy](https://en.wikipedia.org/wiki/Que_Sera,_Sera_(Whatever_Will_Be,_Will_Be):
+All this from a set of rules that can essentially be boiled down to a less catchy version of the [classic refrain](https://en.wikipedia.org/wiki/Que_Sera,_Sera_(Whatever_Will_Be,_Will_Be) from stoic philosophy.

 <blockquote><em>ce qui sera très probablement, sera très probablement</em></blockquote>